code-with-brian/code-with-brian/README.md

 - 🚀 I enjoy working on Web and Mobile applications.
 - 💡 I'm constantly learning and improving my skills.
 - 🥋 In my free time, you can find me doing Muay Thai, Jiu Jitsu and Mud Runs.
-- 📫 Reach me at brian.palmer@live.com or connect with me on https://www.instagram.com/frugalthinker/
+- 📫 Reach me at brian.palmer@live.com

 ## Languages and Tools